abbushadshaikh/API-Testing/README.md

 Scenario: Simulate a complete user workflow such as registration, login, and performing an action (e.g., placing an order).

 Expected Result: Each step should complete successfully, with data flowing correctly through the API.

+Test Case 3: Delete Resource

+Scenario: Send a DELETE request to remove a specific resource.

+Expected Result: Receive a 204 No Content status indicating successful deletion. python